jacob-keller/cactbot/docs/TimelineGuide.md

 but do not remove them.
 (This preserves the ability ID for future maintainers.)
 * prefer to use `npcNameId` instead of `name` on `AddedCombatant` lines.
 * use `-la` with `make_timeline` to print an [ability table](../ui/raidboss/data/06-ew/dungeon/another_aloalo_island.txt#L92-L142) and fill it out.
+* use `blockbegin` syntax for zones with multiple fights to avoid needing to offset timestamps.
 * As always, be consistent with other timelines.

 ### Trigger Filenames